nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 vi. **Once you have completed the classification and plotted the results for 2, 3 and 4 clusters, answer the questions below.**.

-*Using the camera image provided above:*
+*Using the camera image provided above, answer these questions in your Jupyter Notebook:*
 1. Which land cover/vegetation classes do you think each cluster corresponds to in your "2 cluster" classification?
 2. Which land cover/vegetation classes do you think each cluster corresponds to in your "3 cluster" classification?
 3. Which land cover/vegetation classes do you think each cluster corresponds to in your "4 cluster" classification?